 Pandemic Preparedness & Infection Control

-The recent global health crisis emphasized the importance of minimizing in-person interactions to curb the spread of infectious diseases.
+The 2020 global health crisis emphasized the importance of minimizing in-person interactions to curb the spread of infectious diseases.
 Telemedicine carts exploded as a vital tool in pandemic preparedness, allowing healthcare providers to maintain essential services while minimizing the risk of exposure.
 While things like epidemics and pandemics are unpredictable, healthcare providers can stay safe from common colds and flu alike with these remote options.

 Streamlined Collaborative Care